 Has this guy ever actually seen Star Trek?

-If so, then I am really excited because I guess I missed the latest issue of Sky Mall, which I assume now features:
+If so, then I am really excited because I guess I missed the latest Cyber Monday sale, which I assume now features:

 - A real-time language translator that works from thought, and not just human thought, so it can translate alien languages it has never encountered